-This proposed rule, if adopted, will modify a current rule related to residential rental practices.
-Existing Wis.
-Admin.
-Code ch.
-ATCP 134 (Residential Rental Practices) and existing Wis.
-Stat. ch.
-704 (Landlord and Tenant) both regulate dealings involving residential renters and their landlords.
-Because of an addition to Wis.
-Stat. ch.
-704, by 2017 Wis.
+This proposed rule would modify a current rule related to residential rental practices.
+Existing ch.
+ATCP 134 (Residential Rental Practices) and existing ch.
+704, Stats.
+(Landlord and Tenant) both regulate dealings involving residential renters and their landlords.
+However, because of an addition to ch.
+704, Stats., by 2017 Wis.
 Act 317, s.
 41, there is now a specific matter - namely, the maximum actual cost amount that a landlord may require a prospective tenant to pay for a consumer credit report - where ch.
-ATCP 134 is inconsistent with Wis.
-Stat. ch.
-704. This rulemaking will eliminate that inconsistency.
+ATCP 134 is inconsistent with ch.
+704, Stats.
+This rulemaking will eliminate that inconsistency.

-In April 2018, then Governor Walker signed Assembly Bill 771 into law as 2017 Wisconsin Act 317.
+In April 2018, then-Governor Walker signed AB 771 into law as 2017 Wisconsin Act 317.
 Section 41 of the new law, which created Wis.
 Stat. s.
 704.085 and took effect on April 18, 2018, reads (emphasis added):